Nusach (Jewish custom): Nusach Ashkenaz

 Nusach Ashkenaz is the style of service conducted by Ashkenazi Jews, who originated between western and eastern Europe.
 It is the shortest nusach lengthwise, except for the Yemenite Baladi-rite prayer.

-It may be subdivided into the German, or western, branch ("Minhag Ashkenaz"), used in West and Central Europe, and the Polish–Lituanian branch ("Minhag Polin"), used in Eastern Europe, the United States, and among other Ashkenazim, particularly those who identify as Lithuanian in Israel.
+It may be subdivided into the German, or western, branch ("Minhag Ashkenaz"), used in West and Central Europe, and the Polish–Lithuanian branch ("Minhag Polin"), used in Eastern Europe, the United States, and among other Ashkenazim, particularly those who identify as Lithuanian in Israel.

 The form used in the United Kingdom and the Commonwealth (except Canada, which follows the American style), known as "Minhag Anglia", is technically a subform of "Minhag Polin" but has many similarities to the German rite (e.g., Singer's Siddur).

 Nusach Sefard

 Nusach Sefard is a style of prayer service used by some Jews of Central and Eastern European origin, particularly within the Hasidic community.
 Hasidic Jewry (Hasidim) assimilated a number of Sephardic customs, emulating the practices of the circle of kabbalists associated with Isaac Luria (AKA the Arizal), many of whom resided in the Land of Israel.
 Textually speaking, it is based largely on the Sephardic rite, but in melody, feel, and pronunciation, it is overwhelmingly Ashkenazi.
 There is a wide variation within the rite itself among different types of Hasidism, with some more similar to nusach Ashkenaz and others more similar to the Sephardic nusach.